jimfinnis/monitor/README.md

 *You don't need to send every variable in every packet, but there must always be "time" which must be a UNIX timestamp.

+## More documentation
+* The syntax of config files is fully documented in *doc/main.pdf*
+* The waypoint transmission protocol is documented in *waypoint/WAYPOINTPROTO*